snigdhaaleti/GenAI/README.md

 chat_with_agent()
 ```

 The warnings are avoidable.
-Gradio Interface, works once deployed in your system
+Gradio Interface, works once deployed in your system on a seperate tab (That's not an error)